 - Q Is there a cure for schizophrenia?

 - Q Can group therapy help people with schizophrenia?

-- Q What is drug and alcohol treatment for people with schizophrenia?
+- Q What mental health professionals help people with schizophrenia?

 - Q Is there a medication that prevents suicide in those with schizophrenia?